General information about soldering. Solders and fluxes

 When using the content of this site, you need to put active links to this site, visible to users and search robots.

-Soldering is a technological process of joining metal (or metallized) parts with molten solder, which, when hardened, holds the soldered parts together.
-The connection of parts occurs due to the diffusion of the solder into the base metal without the latter being molten.
-In this case, the melting temperature of the solder is much lower than the melting temperature of the base metal.
+Soldering is a technological process of joining metal (or metallized) parts with molten solder, which, when solidified, holds the parts being soldered together.
+The joining of parts occurs due to the diffusion of solder into the base metal without the latter being molten.
+In this case, the melting temperature of the solder is significantly lower than the melting temperature of the base metal.

 A soldering iron is a hand tool of various shapes and weights.
-The part of the soldering iron that is directly soldered is made of copper, the heating of the copper part of the soldering iron can be done using electricity (electric soldering iron), over a gas flame (gas soldering iron) or in a furnace.
+The part of the soldering iron that is directly soldered is made of copper; the copper part of the soldering iron can be heated using electricity (electric soldering iron), over a gas flame (gas soldering iron) or in a forge.

 Solders are some non-ferrous metals and their alloys.
-Depending on the mechanical properties, solders are usually divided into soft and hard solders.
-Solder is available in the form of a sheet, tape, rods, wire, mesh, blocks, foil, grains, powders and solder paste.
+Depending on the mechanical properties, solders are usually divided into soft and hard.
+Solder is available in the form of sheets, strips, rods, wires, meshes, blocks, foil, grains, powders and solder paste.

-Soft solders are low-melting solders with a melting point up to about 400 ° C. These solders have a low tensile strength - usually not higher than 50 - 70 MPa.
+Soft solders are low-melting solders with a melting point of approximately 400°C. These solders have low tensile strength - usually no higher than 50 - 70 MPa.
 The most common are tin-lead solders with a tin content of 18 to 90% grades POS-18 - POS-90.
-Reliable contact connection gives POS-30 solder.
-It has a high fluidity and gives better surface wettability compared to the less expensive POS-18.
-For soldering aluminum parts, tin-zinc and other solders are used.
+POS-30 solder provides a reliable contact connection.
+It has greater fluidity and provides better surface wettability compared to the less expensive POS-18.
+Tin-zinc and other solders are used for soldering aluminum parts.

 The technological process of soldering consists of the following operations: preparing the surfaces of parts, coating the surfaces to be soldered with flux, tinning the surfaces, and soldering.

-Surface preparation of parts is to remove contaminants of fatty and oxide films.
+Preparing the surfaces of parts involves removing contaminants from fatty and oxide films.
 Cleaning is carried out by mechanical and chemical methods.

 Surfaces are coated with flux immediately before tinning and soldering.

-The flux forms a liquid and gaseous protective zone that protects the surface of the metal and molten solder from oxidation.
-In addition, it dissolves oxide films and impurities, forming a slag that is easily removed.
+Flux forms a liquid and gaseous protective zone that protects the surface of the metal and molten solder from oxidation.
+In addition, it dissolves oxide films and contaminants, forming slag that is easily removed.
 Most fluxes promote better wetting of the soldered surface with molten solder and reduce the surface tension of the solder.
-According to the action on the metal, fluxes are divided into acidic (zinc chloride and fluxes based on it);
+Based on their effect on metal, fluxes are divided into acidic (zinc chloride and fluxes based on it);

 Acid-free (rosin and fluxes based on it),

-Activated (based on rosin with the addition of some reagents and acids, used for metals that are difficult to tin and solder), etc.
+Activated (based on rosin with the addition of some reagents and acids, used for metals that are difficult to tinning and soldering), etc.

 When soldering with hard solders, borax and fluxes based on it are used as a flux.

-Flux residues and slag must be carefully removed mechanically and by washing to prevent corrosion of the soldering point.
+To prevent corrosion of the soldering area, flux residues and slag must be carefully removed mechanically and by washing.
 The exception is rosin fluxes, which do not need to be removed.
 Therefore, they are used for soldering insulated wires that cannot be washed.

 Safety precautions:

-It is extremely important to take safety precautions very seriously, since during soldering and tinning, various harmful factors can affect the worker.
-These include increased air pollution with vapors of chemicals, fire hazard, splashes of fluxes and solders, and increased air temperature in the working area.
+It is extremely important to take safety precautions very seriously, since during soldering and tinning, the worker can be exposed to various harmful factors.
+These include increased air pollution with chemical vapors, fire hazard, splashes of fluxes and solders, and increased air temperature in the working area.
 In this case, it is extremely important to have personal protective equipment.

-In the work it is important to use high-quality materials and tools.
-Solders are used when soldering products made of brass, bronze, copper.
-Managers should conduct competent briefing on how to work with this tool.
+It is important to use high-quality materials and tools in your work.
+Solders are used when soldering products made of brass, bronze, and copper.
+Managers must provide competent instruction on how to use this tool.

-Work related to soldering and tinning should be carried out in specially equipped and pre-prepared rooms.
-There must be a ventilation system.
+Work related to soldering and tinning must be carried out in specially equipped and pre-prepared rooms.
+A ventilation system must be present.
 Ventilation units must be equipped with sound and light alarms.

-In work, it is important to use high-quality and serviceable tools.
-According to the rules of technical documentation, the soldering iron must undergo special checks and tests.
-The class of this equipment must necessarily correspond to the conditions of production and the category of the premises.
-You also need to take care of protecting the soldering iron cable from contact with hot objects and protecting it from accidental mechanical damage.
+It is important to use high-quality and serviceable tools in your work.
+According to the rules of technical documentation, the soldering iron must undergo special inspection and testing.
+The class of this equipment must necessarily correspond to the production conditions and the category of the premises.
+You also need to take care to protect the soldering iron cable from contact with hot objects and protection from accidental mechanical damage.

-Equally important is the preparation of the workplace.
+Preparation of the workplace is no less important.
 They must be equipped with ventilation.
-It is not allowed to solder and plow without the use of special protective glasses.
-The workplace should be equipped with luminaires with non-translucent reflectors.
-Lighting devices must be positioned in such a way that the light does not "hit" the worker's eyes.
+Soldering and patching are not allowed without the use of special safety glasses.
+The workplace must be equipped with lamps with non-translucent reflectors.
+Lighting fixtures must be positioned in such a way that the light does not “shine” into the worker’s eyes.

-Tinning is the application of a ton layer of tin or its alloy to the surface of a metal product.
-Experts call this layer half-day.
+Tinning is the application of a thin layer of tin or its alloy to the surface of a metal product.
+Experts call this layer the half layer.
 Metal tinning is used today in many industries: in radio engineering, electrical engineering, mechanical engineering and the aviation industry.

-The tip of the soldering iron is tinned so that it holds the solder well and does not oxidize.
-The main requirement for the process is a dense and thin tin coating, which is a protective layer for the metal in the fight against corrosion.
+The soldering iron tip is tinned so that it holds the solder well and does not oxidize.
+The main requirement for the process is a dense and thin coating of tin, which is a protective layer for the metal in the fight against corrosion.
 There are two technologies for tinning metals: hot and galvanic.

-Hot tinning is carried out by two methods: immersion and rubbing.
+Hot tinning is carried out using two methods: immersion and rubbing.
 In the first case, a metal product is immersed in a bath of molten tin.
-In the second, the alloy is applied to the plane of the product and the tow is rubbed over it with a thin layer.
+In the second, the alloy is applied to the plane of the product and tow is rubbed over it in a thin layer.

 These methods have been known for a long time, the technologies have been worked out to the smallest detail.
-They are simple and do not require sophisticated equipment, fixtures and tools.
+They are simple and do not require complex equipment, devices and tools.

-When talking about tinning and soldering, they often mean the hot method.
-But this technology also has its drawbacks.
-Firstly, it is unevenly distributed tin over the surface of metal products.
+When they talk about tinning and soldering, they often mean the hot method.
+But this technology also has its disadvantages.
+Firstly, it is tin that is unevenly distributed over the surface of metal products.

-This is especially true for immersion.
-The differences in one plane can be significant, especially if the product has a complex design.
-Therefore, they have to be improved.
+This is especially true for the method of immersion.
+Differences in one plane can be significant, especially if the product has a complex design.
+Therefore they have to be modified.

-If metal is tinned with holes of small diameter or with fine cuts, then the hot option will not work here.
+If you are tinning metal with small diameter holes or fine cuts, then the hot option will not work here.

 Galvanic technology

-The galvanic version of tinning is also divided into two methods: in alkaline and acidic electrolytes.
+The galvanic option of servicing is also divided into two methods: in alkaline and acidic electrolytes.
 The name suggests that the process of applying tin is based on the use of electric current.

 Hence the cost of the process.
 But it is this technology that guarantees strong adhesion of the applied alloy to the metal surface.
-There are other positives as well:
+There are other positive aspects:

-• the tin layer is even and uniform;
+• the tin layer is smooth and uniform;

 • you can set the required coating thickness, even on the most complex metal structures;